paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-011-national-transportation-safety-board.md

 #### Amendments
 2018—Subsec. (a).
 Pub.
 L. 115–254, § 1109(d)(1), substituted “resulting in any loss of life, and for which the National Transportation Safety Board will serve as the lead investigative agency” for “resulting in a major loss of life” in introductory provisions.

 Subsec. (h)(1).
 Pub.
 L. 115–254, § 1109(d)(2), amended par.
 (1) generally.
-Prior to amendment, text read as follows: “The term “rail passenger accident” means any rail passenger disaster resulting in a major loss of life occurring in the provision of—
+Prior to amendment, text read as follows: “The term ‘rail passenger accident’ means any rail passenger disaster resulting in a major loss of life occurring in the provision of—

 “(A) interstate intercity rail passenger transportation (as such term is defined in section 24102); or